ros2/ros2_documentation/source/Tutorials/Intermediate/Tf2/Time-Travel-With-Tf2-Py.rst

 Checking the results
 --------------------

-Let's run the simulation again, this time with the advanced time-travel API:
+Build the package as usual then let's run the simulation again, this time with the advanced time-travel API:

 .. code-block:: console